 Al Gore was far too late with his invention, so Draper used the technology of the time.
 Quill pens, walnut stain ink, cursive manuscripts, and letters delivered under signature of postmaster yielded to type set, printed documents, and postage stamps.
 Now we can use electronic ink substitute and the internet to find, gather, send, and post things.

 The Virginia Historical Highway marker in Abingdon reads “King’s Mountain Men” in the possessive form while those in Carolina who possess the name use Kings in the plural form.

 Will Graves engineered a web based library of Federal Pension Application transcriptions.
 He has been faithful to the accurate reading and transciption of very disorganized and some virtually unreadable original archives.
-Will also has a good book about Colonel James Williams available at RevWarApps.org.
+Will also has a good book about Colonel James Williams, who was mortally wounded, available at RevWarApps.org.
 The FPA testimony of battle participants and widows was under oath before contemporaries.
 Some fraud, some greed, some forgetfulness, and some clerical recording cloud the facts, but much information unavailable to Dr. Draper reinforces our respect for his work and adds to our understanding.